HartlandRobotics/ArduinoIntroduction/_posts/2017-06-13-maze-leftservo.md

 * Attach one of your servos on the side to your right.
     * Make sure that the access holes for zip ties are still open
     * Make sure the servo wires are facing the rear of the robot
-    * Make sure the mouting brackets on the servo are lined up with the outside of the chassis
+    * Make sure the mounting brackets on the servo are lined up with the outside of the chassis

 ![LeftServoChassis]({{site.baseurl}}/assets/mazerunner/leftservo_chassis.jpg)